gkosakow/gkosakow/README.md

 <h3>👋 &nbsp;About Me </h3>

-- 🎓 &nbsp; Studying Computer Information Science + Cybersecurity and Computer Information Assurance at University of Michigan-Dearborn.
+- 🎓 &nbsp; Studying Computer Information Science at University of Michigan-Dearborn.
 - 💼 &nbsp; Working as an IT Analyst at Ascent Cloud.
 - 🌱 &nbsp; Learning more about Cloud Architecture, Systems Design and Security, especially through AWS.